mibengt/evolene/README.md

 NODE_VERSION=[version of nodejs the project uses]
 ```

+and your `package.json` has to have a `build` task defined, build can be empty.

 ## Environment variables

 * NPM_USER - The user to use for npm publish